Do you have control over a project?

 Are your teams predictable?
-Is always delivered what was expected or agreed on?
-Want to know the impact of scope changes, time pressure, or a lack of domain knowledge when you start a software development project?
-You often have discussions after the fact, when it’s too late?
-Or are you having difficulties to communicate the actual progress, or impact of changes?
+Is always delivered what you’ve agreed upon?
+Are you interested in the impact of scope changes, time pressure, or a lack of domain knowledge when you start a software development project?
+Do you often have discussions after a project, when it’s already too late?
+Or are you facing difficulties to communicate the actual progress, or impact of changes?

 Know what to expect